1jour1vin

 Cairanne

-The vineyards of the Cairanne Appellation d'Origine Contrôlée (AOC) are located in the Vaucluse department, at the foot of the hilltop village of Cairanne, and have expanded since the 15th century toward Plan de Dieu and the Aigues plain.
-The vineyards flourished particularly during the Middle Ages under the influence of the Knights Templar and later the Knights Hospitaller of Saint John of Jerusalem.
+The vineyards of the Cairanne Appellation d’Origine Contrôlée (AOC) are located in the Vaucluse department, at the foot of the hilltop village of Cairanne, and have extended since the 15th century toward Plan de Dieu and the Aigues plain.
+The vineyards expanded significantly during the Middle Ages under the influence of the Knights Templar and later the Knights Hospitaller of Saint John of Jerusalem.
 Since 2016, Cairanne has also been the Appellation d’Origine Contrôlée (AOC) for the wine produced there.
 The AOC was first known as Côtes-du-Rhône-Cairanne in 1953, then as Côtes-du-Rhône-Villages-Cairanne in 1967.

 Overlooking the small Aigue Valley, Cairanne is a charming wine-growing town.
-What makes its terroir and climate unique?
+What are the unique features of its terroir and climate?
 What are the characteristics of the red and white wines of the Cairanne AOC?
-That’s what we’re going to show you.
+That’s what we’re going to help you discover.

-The Ventabren Mountains, with their clay soils and Mediterranean climate
+The Ventabren Mountains: clay-rich soil and a Mediterranean climate

-Located on a basin where the Aigue and Gayère rivers meet, covering 877 hectares, the hillsides of Cairanne benefit from the alluvial deposits of both rivers.
+Located on a basin where the Aigue and Gayère rivers meet, covering 877 ha, the Cairanne hillsides benefit from the alluvial deposits of both rivers.
 The town is 20 km north of Orange.
 It enjoys a Mediterranean climate that is dry, warm, and sunny.

 Wind plays a significant role in the vineyard: the mistral, with an average speed of 90 km/h throughout the year, dries out the vegetation and keeps it healthy.